po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Be sure to work with your partner!

-* Navigate to the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in your browser.
+* Navigate to the [Fetch Docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in your browser.

 * Open [script.js](./Unsolved/assets/js/script.js) in your IDE and examine the code.